holmesal/generator-angular/readme.md

 ### angular-fire
 [angular-fire](https://www.firebase.com/quickstart/angularjs.html) is included by default.
 A main firebase URL is set on $rootScope, and the $firebase service is injected into controllers.

-### firebaseResolver
+### firesolver
-A service called `firebaseResolver` is included, which is a route resolver that plays nicely with $firebase and $firebaseSimpleAuth.
+A service called `firesolver` is included, which is a route resolver that plays nicely with $firebase and $firebaseSimpleAuth.

 ``` TODO - document this!```